 Who are your favorite authors?
 Are there writers that your style is comparable to?
 This is the hardest question to answer because I adore books (I mainly read the genre of women's fiction, romance, chick-lit, and suspense/mystery) so to pick a favorite author is extremely hard.
 As a child, I attended a writers workshop by Iowa children's author Carol Gorman which was very inspiring to me because I loved her books and she was "a regular person" in my state who was successful.
-As an adult, I discovered there is another author from my hometown--a best selling romance novelist--Cindy Gerard.
-There aren't any authors that I can think of to have a similar writing style to The 20th Christmas, but two of my friends who also had their first books published within the year of me are Brooke Williams and Jennifer Ross.
-Although not of the Christian genre, I find a writing-style-connection to Iowa women's fiction authors Heather Gudenkauff and Tracey Garvis Graves.
+As an adult, I discovered there is another author from my hometown--a best selling romance novelist--Cindy Gerard!

 What advice do you have for aspiring authors?
 Join a writers group!
-I'll never forget being twenty-five years old and emailing Best Selling Romance Novelist Pam Crooks, who lives in Omaha where I resided for eight years.
+I'll never forget being twenty-five years old and emailing a Best Selling Romance Novelist who lives in Omaha where I resided for eight years.
 She gave me the warmest invitation to join her chapter of The Romance Writers of America.
-After attending several meetings, she slipped me a note which said that I was talented and she was certain I would be a published author someday.
+After attending several meetings, she slipped me a note which said I was talented and she was certain I would be a published author someday.
 That meant the world to me; I still have the note.
 Without the writers group, I never would have submitted my first manuscript to a publisher in 2006 when I was twenty-six years old.
-Even though I quit the group and moved back to Iowa where I was born and raised, I re-joined the RWA in October 2013. . .and now the next book that I'm writing is a love story, titled Caged Dove! :-)
+Even though I had to quit the group when I moved back to Iowa where I was born and raised, I re-joined the RWA in October 2013!